melezhik/swat/README2.md

 - Swat is a powerful and yet simple and flexible tool for rapid web automated testing development.

-- Swat is a web applicaton oriented test framework, this means that it equipes you with nothing more than you need to automatcaly test your web application, it is light weighted  and easy to use tool not burdened by many other "generic" things that you probably won't ever use.
+- Swat is a web application oriented test framework, this means that it equips you with nothing more than you need to automatically test your web application, it is light weighted  and easy to use tool not burdened by many other "generic" things that you probably won't ever use.

 - Swat does not carry all heavy load on it's shoulder, with the help of it's "older brother" - curl swat makes a http requests in a smart way.
 This means if you know and love curl swat might be easy way to go.